Qashan

 Qashan (Кашан) was a medieval city in Volga Bulgaria, on the right bank of Kama river from the 12th to the 15th century.

+History

-In the 12th and 13th centuries it was one of the administrative and political centres of the Lower Kama region of Volga Bulgaria.
+In the 12th and 13th centuries, it was one of the administrative and political centres of the Lower Kama region of Volga Bulgaria.

 In the 14th century it became a capital of the Qashan Duchy.
-In 1391 it was destroyed by ushkuiniks, Russian river pirates, and finally in 1399 by Muscovy troops.
+In 1391, it was destroyed by the ushkuiniki, Russian river pirates, and finally in 1399 by Muscovite troops.

-Ruins are situated near the present village of Shuran in the Laishevsky District of Tatarstan.
+The ruins are situated near the present-day village of Shuran in Laishevsky District of Tatarstan.